 All international exchange visitors to UC Merced must be invited by an academic school and have an official UC Merced appointment.
 Once UC Merced has offered the visitor a position, the academic school will request a Form DS-2019, Certificate of Eligibility, from the Office of International Affairs.
 The Form DS-2019 is a required document to apply for a J-1 Visa at a U.S. Consulate or Embassy abroad.

 UC Merced currently sponsors exchange visitors who are coming to UC Merced to participate in paid and unpaid positions performing research, lecturing (non-tenure track), or providing their expertise.
-Depending on the length of the UC Merced title and the possibility of extension of the appointment, an exchange visitor may come in as a J-1 non-degree seeking students, specialist, short term scholar, research scholar, professor or visiting undergradaute researcher in the non-degree student category.
+Depending on the length of the UC Merced title and the possibility of extension of the appointment, an exchange visitor may come in as a J-1 non-degree seeking students, specialist, short-term scholar, research scholar, professor or visiting undergraduate researcher in the non-degree student category.

-In order to become a J-1 exchange visitor in the United States, you must have sufficient English language competency.
-There is more informaiton on the English Language requirement here.
+To become a J-1 exchange visitor in the United States, you must have sufficient English language competency.
+There is more information on the English Language requirement here.

 |Pre-Arrival Check-List||Health Insurance Requirement|